The Home Guard

-The mythology is endlessly repeated in the media and on the internet, perpetuated in old texts that are re-packaged as new works.
+The mythology is endlessly repeated in the media and in internet chat rooms, perpetuated in old texts that are re-packaged as new works.
 To The Last Man was an attempt to rediscover the true Home Guard and analyse how the mythology was created out of small grains of truth that have been distorted over time.

 There was a great deal of amount of humour in the Home Guard but the context of that humour was lost post-war.
 At times it now seems impossible to consider any aspect of the Home Guard without trying to give it a comedic twist in order to meet the expectations of an audience brought up on Dad's Army.
 Much of the original humour was based on the traditional soldier's humour as best expressed in the First World War Bainsfather cartoons.
 There was also a considerable element of self-deprecating 'gallow's humour'.
 In 1940 the volunteers were under no illusion of the suicidal nature of their role following any invasion of buying even a few hours delay to allow the army to regroup for a counter-attack.
 The General Staff had realised that although the German army had struck with incredible speed during the blitzkrieg in France and the Low Countries, their tanks had largely kept to the road system.
 If this tactic was followed in any invasion of Britain, their advance could be delayed by holding 'nodal points' where roads converged.
 The time - and petrol- that the Germans expended on clearing these 'nodal points' might have been crucial to success.

-Their pride in a determination to follow orders and hold their positions to the last man meant that their willingness to do so with whatever weapons came to hand achieved special significance.
+The pride of the Home Guard in their determination to follow orders and hold their positions to the last man meant that their willingness to do so with whatever weapons came to hand achieved special significance.
 The government had never intended to arm all of the Home Guard and the unexpected number of volunteers made this impossible.
 The War Office was, after all, was having difficulty enough arming the regular army - but the men naturally wanted weapons.
 It is often forgotten that in the Summer of 1940 even the regular army were drilling with dummy rifles and later that the majority of the infamous 'Croft Pikes' went to the army (who were ordered not to reveal this fact).
 Stories of arming themselves with pitchforks and muskets abounded and had obvious post-war comedic appeal.
+The legend of the 'broomstick army' was born.
 Less newsworthy was that, as early as early June 1940, the first shipments of thousands of M1917 rifles began to arrive from the USA.
 The men also remembered being issued with only five rounds of ammunition but were perhaps unaware that reserves were held at company and battalion level, but only to be distributed as needed after invasion.
 The complexity of attitudes to arming the Home Guard is well-illustrated by the government disinterest in the plans for the US Committee to Defend British Homes to campaign for weapons to be donated to the Home Guard.
 The history of this campaign was subsequently distorted as part of the on-going movement to resist gun control in the USA.

 The anti-invasion role of the Home Guard was dramatic, but ultimately their greatest significance was their ability from 1942 onwards of taking over duties from the army, including anti-aircraft and coastal artillery.
 This allowed the troops to train for D Day.
 The duties were hard, tiring and time-consuming, especially as most of the Home Guard had full-time jobs in reserved occupations.
 (The idea of the Home Guard as a body of pensioners is another myth and one veteran instead declared it a 'Kid's Army').
 The overwhelming memory of men from this period is one of exhaustion and there was a fall in morale.
 Norman Longmate had been a teenage conscript to the Home Guard in this period and this coloured his somewhat cynical account.